jhenriquelc/fedora-vmware-installer/README.md

 To uninstall the modules' reinstaller script:

-- Delete the script at `/etc/kernel/install.d/99-vmmodules.install`.
+- Delete the service at `/etc/systemd/system/vm-host-modules-reinstall.service`.
-- Delete the modules source folder at `/opt/vm-host-modules`.
+- Delete the modules source folder and reinstall script at `/opt/vm-host-modules`.